cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 Thanks for your posts Huiyu!
 Driving a car with a manual transmission is one of the frustrating rites of passage for new (and old) drivers.
 Good job with sharing your journey so far.
 I appreciate my car because it has a hill-start assist feature that automatically holds the car from rolling back on a hill.

 ---

+<a class="embedly-card" data-card-controls="0" href="https://xuewang.home.blog/">Xue Wang's Blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Xue, thanks for your posts!
+I appreciate that you say that your learning plan will change based on the week's readings!
+It looks like your careful planning led to some yummy eggs!

+---

+<a class="embedly-card" data-card-controls="0" href="https://cooperfargeyedci355.home.blog/">Cooper Fargey EDCI335</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Hey Cooper, stay safe in your travels!
+I like how you connected the Veritasium video with inflexible culinary tastes!
+That's a connection I hadn't thought of before.

+---

+<a class="embedly-card" data-card-controls="0" href="https://liam.art.blog/">LiamC</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Thanks for sharing Liam!
+It's good to hear that you are taking care of yourself.
+Please do reach out if you need assistance!
+I like your plan for building a healthier lifestyle.

+---

+<a class="embedly-card" data-card-controls="0" href="https://jessicahou.home.blog/">EDCI 335</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Jessica, if you made the cookies at the bottom of post #2, those look fantastic!
+Are the yellow ones icing?
+You said something interesting in your post:

+> For the third time, instead of watching instructional video on Youtube, I connected with my friend video and had her teach me how to make cookies face to face.

+This is interesting to me because many people who currently teach in higher ed wouldn't think that a video connection would be considered face-to-face, but you are accustomed to it, so it seems natural.

+And thank you for posting your 'failed' chiffon cakes.
+Although it's not a failure if you can still eat it!

+---

+<a class="embedly-card" data-card-controls="0" href="https://theyearntolearn.home.blog/">EDCI 335 - Learning Design</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Great posts, Thom!
+It's cool that Destin's video on the backwards bike resonated so well with your challenge.
+There are several great iOS and Android apps available that will track a whole load of data for you, if you're interested in such things.
+I use Strava.

+---

+<a class="embedly-card" data-card-controls="0" href="https://boyinedci335.home.blog/">edci335</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Boyin, thank you for your posts.
+It would be great if you could share pictures or video of what you are trying to cook.
+Can you share more about what you are doing to learn to cook?

+---

+<a class="embedly-card" data-card-controls="0" href="https://chechiliu.home.blog/">Jack's blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Jack, your steak looks like a prefect medium-rare! nice job.
+Your burger looks great too.
+Thanks for your clear description of your process and some of the challenges you' have faced.

+---